cassproject/cass-editor/README.md

  * Embeddable - Put the cass-editor in your website with a few lines of HTML.
  * Customizable - Change the default behavior of the cass-editor via URL parameters.
  * Inherits your style - If it can, uses the CSS from the embedding website to style the internals.
- * Unbranded and open source - Carries no branding information, allowing you to use it easily and without concern.
+ * Open source

+## New in 1.3
+ * User and group management - Add users/groups as owners of frameworks, granting them admin or view access.
+ * Configuration management - Select the data properties, relationship types, and value types of properties to display on frameworks and competencies.
+ * Crosswalk frameworks - Add alignments between competencies in two frameworks in a side-by-side view.

 # Try it out
 The (unbranded) experimental new version of cass-editor is available for use at https://cassproject.github.io/cass-editor/ and is found on the master branch.
+References to 1.3 in this README refer to this branch.

 To try the previous, stable version of the editor, check out branch 1.2.